 An example would be, recently, I realized meditation wasn’t solving my germophobia, which was becoming tiresome.
 So I asked my therapist, who suggested exposure therapy, which temporarily worked before it stopped working.
 I eventually figured it out; it went away when I got control of my environment.

 You can also look for areas in your models of the world where you seem to be stuck.
 I imagine that you’d waste lots of time if you didn’t realize people were burning most of their energy off on social games.

 The other thing, is to always be asking yourself what you want to do.
 And then, just doing it.
 Be in the moment.
 That way, your flow of willpower from your true self will be uninterrupted and infinite.

-If you’ve read this far but haven’t started on any of the skills, go do that.
-I’ll eventually start a similar retreat to teach all this when I have the cash, but for now, use this one.
-Experiment with mindfulness and see how much you gain, and if you gain enough to justify continuing, then do.
-Ask for help in the comments if you get stuck, and maybe re-read Parts I and II once you’re a couple hundred hours in.
+If you’ve read this far but haven’t started on any of the skills, you can either read Part III first, or go work on the skills.
+I’ll eventually start a similar retreat to Goenka’s (but without DRM) to teach all this when I have the cash, but for now, use this one.
+Experiment with mindfulness and see how much you gain, and if you gain enough to justify continuing, then do so.
+Re-read Parts I, II and III once you’re a hundred hours in.
 Good luck.